 IFETEL has frequency restrictions depending on the equipment.
 Contact us for more information the technologies and frequencies allowed for use in Mexico.

-Products requiring IFETEL approval:
+Some types of products requiring IFETEL approval:

 IFETEL resolutions include: